-As a result of this review, the board affirmatively determined that the following directors are independent: Rodney Adkins, Michael Burns, William Johnson, Candace Kendle, Ann Livermore, Rudy Markham, Clark Randt, John Stankey, Carol Tomé and Kevin Warsh.
-Accordingly, 10 of our 11 director nominees are independent.
-All directors on the Audit, Compensation, Risk, and Nominating and Corporate Governance Committees are independent.
-In addition, the board has determined that former directors Duane Ackerman and Stuart Eizenstat were independent during the portion of 2015 that they served as directors.
+As a result of this review, the board affirmatively determined that the following director nominees are independent: Rodney Adkins, Michael Burns, William Johnson, Candace Kendle, Ann Livermore, Rudy Markham, Franck Moison, Clark Randt, John Stankey, Carol Tomé and Kevin Warsh.
+Accordingly, all of our director nominees, other than our Chairman and Chief Executive Officer, David Abney, are independent.
+All directors on the Audit, Compensation, Nominating and Corporate Governance and Risk Committees are independent.

-In determining the independence of Michael Burns, Stuart Eizenstat, John Stankey and Carol Tomé, our board considered ordinary course relationships between UPS and the organizations that employed these directors or their immediate family members during 2015.
-The Board of Directors also considered that the Company and its subsidiaries may make charitable contributions to non-profit organizations where our directors or their immediate family members serve as executive officers.
-The board determined that none of these transactions was material to the Company, the individuals or the organizations with which they were associated.
+In determining the independence of Michael Burns, John Stankey, Franck Moison, and Carol Tomé, our board considered ordinary course business relationships between UPS and the organizations that employed these directors or their immediate family members during 2016.
+The board determined that none of these transactions were material to the Company, the individuals or the organizations with which they were associated.